 Frustrated with your website?
 You are not alone.

-When I started this journey in 1995, a website was a bit of HTML and CGI scripts to make forms and other features work.
+When I started this journey in 1995, a website was created using HTML and CGI scripts to make forms and other features work.
 It was pretty easy to get found because there weren’t that many websites.

-It’s easy to gravitate towards what we prefer vs. what is required.
-I know I’ve done that at times.
-Especially when what is needed can be scary, challenging, and frustrating.
-But if you tackle those fears and frustration head-on, the sky is the limit.
+It’s easy to gravitate towards what we prefer rather than what is required.
+I know I’ve done that at times, especially when what is needed can be scary, challenging, and frustrating.
+But the sky is the limit if you tackle those fears and frustrations head-on.

 For those who contact me to help with their websites, most of their frustration comes from not feeling comfortable with processes or confident in website technology.
 They are not “techies.”

-Add all the hype and quick, fast, and easy propaganda out there that misrepresents reality.
-They then feel as if only they are having problems producing results.
+Add all the hype and quick, fast, and easy propaganda out there that misrepresents reality, and they feel as if only they are having problems producing results.
+They tried some “easy” things, but they weren’t all that “easy” after all.

 The reality of what online success requires smacks them in the face, and that’s a pretty poignant moment.
 While that can be overwhelming, let’s push through and pull you up by your bootstraps.